paulthebaker/paulthebaker.github.io/_posts/2018-09-07-bayes-fit-line.md

 ## simulate data

-Our position measuring instrument has measurement uncertainty at the 4 cm level.

-We start the object at $x_0 = 0$.
-We will simulate a slowly accelerating object, to make it harder to tell the difference between constant velocity and acceleration.
-Lets choose $v_0 = 24$ cm/s and $a_0 = 6$ cm/s$^2$.
+We start by defining a function to compute the position of the particle as a function of the initial position, velocity, and acceleration.

 ```python
 def pos_v_time(t, x0=0, v0=0, a0=0):